Invocatis/resume/target/resume.txt

 Improved genomic CSV digester application

-- Simplified instruction file format, reducing redundancy and improving readability (V2)
+- Simplified instruction fiel format, reducing redundancy (V2)
-- Rewrote digester to be generic; now uses Aspect Files that describe the CSV to be loaded (V3)
+- Rewrote digester to be more generic and powerful, developed declaritive Aspect Files (v32)

-Wrote file translator to convert instructions files between V1, V2, and V3; written in Clojure(script) both as command line utility, and web app
+- Created a file translator to convert instruction files between V1, V2, and V3 in Clojure(script)

 ### Projects

-Worked on backend of genomic data ETL application

-Created CSV file digest framework (See Digester Project Below)

-- Provided a data file, and a descriptive aspect file, the application produces a stream tuples that would be committed to a database.
-- Aspects would be used to generate streams of cells; these streams would be aligned based on properties of each aspect
-- Written in Java; strong focus on an object-oriented design

-Developed framework for automated end-to-end testing; focused on composability, ease of use, and self-cleanup (See Ernie Project Below)
+Developed framework for automated end-to-end testing

-- Developed domain-specific scripting language to simplify semantic layer of test suit in 3 layers: Arrange/Act, Assert, and Cleanup
+- Created a domain-specific scripting langauge for test structure: Arrange/Act, Assert, Cleanup
-- Was built in 3 separate components: A language backend (written in Clojure), a business logic middle layer (written in Java), and a testing logic script suite (written in custom syntax)
+- Clojure for backend, Java for business logic, and custom syntax for test specifics
-- Cleanup ensured automatic test independence and idempotency; tests were often run on deployed production environments]
+- Ensured test independnence and idempotency in production environments

-### Skills

-- Java
-- Clojure
-- Docker
-- PostgreSQL
-- Object-Oriented Design

 ## Intuit